MalloryHuston/Plethora-of-Python/Pygame/PygameForBeginners/README.md

-# PygameForBeginners
+# Pygame for Beginners
-A simple 2D python game designed to teach you the pygame module.
+A simple 2D Python game designed to teach you the Pygame module.